Business Rates freedom of information requests

 Non-domestic properties and rateable values

 On this list you can see details of all properties subject to business rates and the rateable value of each.
+This report includes details of reliefs or exemption.

 Accounts in credit